Stealing Her Thoughts

 “No one comes in,” she says, “not even you.”

-There are small explosions at a dozen spots on the house.
+There are small explosions at a dozen spots on the outside of the house, but it’s undamaged.

 I see a dark figure, one hundred feet away on a horse.